omurilolima/the-wine-bar/README.md

 ### Customer needs:

 - Understand the proporse of The Wine Bar;
-- See the exact location of the restaurant;
+- View the exact location of the restaurant;
-- See the oppening hours;
+- View the oppening hours;
-- See the menu and prices;
+- View the menu and prices;
 - Book a table;
 - Intuitive contact process.